ISAITB/docs-tdl/source/testsuite/index.rst

     :stub-columns: 1
     :header: "Name", "Required?", "Description"

-    @updateMetadata, no, A boolean value determining whether the existing test suite's metadata should be updated based on the new archive (default is ``false``).
+    @updateMetadata, no, A boolean value determining whether the existing test suite's metadata should be updated based on the new archive (default is "false").
-    @updateSpecification, no, A boolean value determining whether the existing test suite's actor information should be updated based on the new archive (default is ``false``).
+    @updateSpecification, no, A boolean value determining whether the existing test suite's actor information should be updated based on the new archive (default is "false").

 The following example shows how you can specify that the test suite's metadata should be updated to reflect the new values in the archive
 (see attribute ``updateMetadata``).
 Any existing definitions of actors are left unchanged (see attribute ``updateSpecification``).